AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 To do so, execute the following steps:

-1. On the [Configurations](#access-configuration-options-content-hub) user interface, click **[!UICONTROL Renditions]**.
+On the [Configurations](#access-configuration-options-content-hub) user interface, click **[!UICONTROL Renditions]**.
+The following permissions are available:

-1. Enable  the [!UICONTROL Enable availability of static renditions] toggle to make all static renditions visible on Content Hub.
+* Enable  the [!UICONTROL Enable availability of static renditions] toggle to make all static renditions visible on Content Hub.

-1. Enable or disable **[!UICONTROL Allow users to download original assets]** toggle to control the availability to download original assets.
+* Enable or disable **[!UICONTROL Allow users to download original assets]** toggle to control the availability to download original assets.

    ![Configure renditions on Content Hub](assets/config-renditions.png)